Aging with Alzheimer’s: Protecting Your Finances

 While it is difficult to even remotely consider that someone you trust could be trying to take advantage of you while you are in a vulnerable state, avoiding the issue will only put you at further risk of being victimized.

-Increasing your awareness about some of the most common forms of financial elder abuse is a good first line of defence.
+Increasing your awareness about some of the most common forms of financial elder abuse is a good first line of defense.
 Being aware of these potential threats will help you to stay in control of your finances even as your disease progresses and your appointed decision-makers get involved.

 It is very important to keep a clear line of communication with the individuals you have appointed to assist with the management of your finances and for you to be clear about the way you want your assets to be used.
 Encourage each member of your family or trusted care team to voice their opinions about your finances but ensure that all decisions are ultimately motivated by protecting your own well-being.
 During this emotional time, if you become worried that your closest family or friends will experience caregiver burnout, arrange to have some of your assets set aside for respite care relief.